EndPointCorp/end-point-blog/2021/08/kubernetes.md

 An interesting thing about this Dockerfile is that we install the `psql` command line client so that we can connect to our Postgres database from within the web application container.
 The rest is stuff specific to .NET and the particular image we're basing this Dockerfile on, so don't sweat it too much.

-Be sure to save that into a new file called `Dockerfile`.
+If you've downloaded the source code, this Dockerfile should already be there as `Dockerfile.dev`.

 ## Making the image accessible to Kubernetes

 Now that we have a Dockerfile, we can use it to build an image that Kubernetes is able to use to build a container to deploy.
 So that Kubernetes can see it, we need to build it in a specific way and push it into a registry that's accessible to Kubernetes.
 Remember how we ran `microk8s enable registry` to install the registry add-on when we were setting up microk8s?
-That will pay off now.
+That will pay off now, as that's the registry to which we'll push our image.

 First, we build the image:

 ```
-$ docker build . -f Dockerfile -t localhost:32000/vehicle-quotes-dev:registry
+$ docker build . -f Dockerfile.dev -t localhost:32000/vehicle-quotes-dev:registry
 ```

 That will take some time to download and set up everything.
 Once that's done, we push the image to the registry: